-Are you wondering which meat chicken breeds you should raise, Cornish Cross or Freedom Ranger?
+Are you wondering which meat chicken breed you should raise, Cornish Cross or Freedom Ranger?

 There is an increasing selection of meat chicken breeds available to the consumer these days, not to mention the option of raising larger, traditional, dual-purpose, laying hens.
 The two most popular choices right now are the white Cornish Cross and the Freedom Ranger Broiler.